Visyond/website-hugo/site/content/features/calculators.md

 ---
 title: Calculators
-topTitle: Create Interactive Calculators And Apps Without A Single Line Of Code
+topTitle: Create Interactive Calculators and Apps Without a Single Line of Code
 topSubTitle: >-
   With Visyond’s Interactive Slides, in addition to powerful presentations, you can create interactive calculators/apps, such as ROI calculators, and securely